Is There a Vaping Addiction and What Are the Dangers of Vaping?

 E-cigs are battery-powered devices that contain nicotine mixed with glycerin and propylene glycol and different types of flavorings.
 The liquid is then heated into a vapor that one can inhale.

 Electronic cigarettes were introduced to help traditional smokers quit.
 Vaping eliminates the lingering scent of cigarettes and conventional chemicals and toxins found in cigarettes.
 Nonetheless, research now indicates that e-cigs could be as harmful as conventional cigarettes.
 Vaping has become increasingly popular, thanks to the exotic liquid flavors and new portable devices.
 The vaping industry is estimated to be about $4 billion, and people are now competing to see who can blow the most smoke.
 Quit Smoking Community, one of the biggest quit smoking organizations, supports vaping as and what it does to help smoker’s switch their nicotine intake.
-They’ve recently released a guide to the most popular vape pens, which can be found using this link.

-Studies of Vaping Addiction
+Studies on Vaping Addiction

 The addiction is the same, but vaping was found to influence more psychological and behavioral changes.
 Few reported waking up at night for a nicotine fix while other e-cig users had to wait longer for their first vape of the day.
 Additionally, the majority of participants admit that they had fewer cravings for e-cigs compared to their former cravings for cigarettes.
 Most also felt less irritable compared to how they felt when they couldn’t smoke.